Generic Name: Acetazolamide Injection Solution (a set a ZOLE a mide)

 What are some things I need to know or do while I take Acetazolamide Injection Solution?

 - Tell all of your health care providers that you take acetazolamide injection solution.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how acetazolamide injection solution affects you.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- If you are using this medicine for glaucoma, have your eye pressure checked.
+- If you are using acetazolamide injection solution for glaucoma, have your eye pressure checked.
 Talk with your doctor.

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take acetazolamide injection solution.

 - You may get sunburned more easily.
 Avoid sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects you from the sun.